Alfred L. Cary: Career

 In 1865, he and his uncle formed a law partnership known as J. W. & A. L. Cary.
 They added Jedd P. C. Cottrill to the firm in 1870, and, when John Cary became general solicitor for the Chicago, Milwaukee, and St. Paul Railroad in 1874, Alfred carried on the partnership with Cottrill.

 Cary was a member of the Wisconsin State Assembly in 1874, during the height of the Reform Party.
 The Reform Party was a short-lived coalition of Democrats, liberal Republicans, and Grangers.
 Their signature issue was a railroad regulation bill.
 Cary was a Democrat but was a vehement opponent of the Reform agenda.

 In the 1880s, Cary became general solicitor for the Milwaukee, Lake Shore, and Western Railway Company, where he distinguished himself for the next eleven years.
 In 1893, the company was absorbed by the Chicago and North Western Railway Company and Cary returned to private law practice.

 Family

 Cary married Harriet M. Van Slyck on September 6, 1864.
 They had at least four children.
-He died in 1914 and is buried at Forest Home Cemetery in Milwaukee, Wisconsin.
+He died in 1914.

 Cary's lineage can be traced back to the 12th century Lord Adam De Kari in Somersetshire, England.
-The 14th century MP John Cary of Devon was also an ancestor.
+The 14th-century MP John Cary of Devon was also an ancestor.
 His first American ancestor was also named John Cary and arrived in the Massachusetts Bay Colony in 1634.